-- 3.1.
-The approach as set out in the Council's Topic Paper Settlement Hierarchy 2012.which classifies settlements according to factors such as population, level of facilities and accessibility to services in order to identify the most sustainable locations for future development in the Borough. - 3.2.
-Sustainable development is a core principle of the HELAA and therefore the Settlement Hierarchy will be used to inform 'suitability' conclusions on HELAA sites. - 3.3.
-The Council will always use the most up to date Settlement Hierarchy when assessing the HELAA and the following represents the position from February 2012.
-Full details regarding the Settlement Hierarchy can be viewed on the Council's website in a dedicated topic paper.
+- 4.1 The approach as set out in the Council's Settlement Hierarchy Review 2015 which classifies settlements according to factors such as population, level of facilities and accessibility to services in order to identify the most sustainable locations for future development in the Borough. - 4.2 Sustainable development is a core principle of the HELAA and therefore the Settlement Hierarchy will be used to inform 'suitability' conclusions on HELAA sites. - 4.3 The Council will always use the most up to date Settlement Hierarchy when assessing the HELAA and the following represents the position from August 2015.
+Full details regarding the Settlement Hierarchy Review 2015 can be viewed on the Council's website.